Find Affordable College Courses

 Read More…

-Jefferson Regional Medical Center School of Nursing did quite well in this year’s ranking of the best schools for nursing students.
-It came in at #7 on the list.
-Located in the small city of Pine Bluff, JRMC School of Nursing is a private not-for-profit school with a small student population.
+Jefferson Regional Medical Center School of Nursing landed the #7 spot in the 2023 rankings for the best nursing programs.
+Located in the city of Pine Bluff, JRMC School of Nursing is a private not-for-profit college with a small student population.

 The average amount in student loans that nursing majors at JRMC School of Nursing take out is $19,500.